Holidays to Rhodes fly off the shelves thanks to the island’s picture-perfect beaches, historical sites and party hot spots.

 Places To Stay In Rhodes View all places to stay »

-Lardos sits inland on southeast Rhodes.
-Life in the thriving villages centres on the square, which has a charming, old-fashioned feel, thanks to its cypress trees, church and Italian fountain.
-It’s where you can catch up with the locals in the bars and tavernas.
-Nearby there’s a working monastery and the remains of a Byzantine castle, and you don’t have to travel far to find picturesque olive groves and little rural paths.
+Lardos sits inland in the south-eastern part of Rhodes.
+Village life centres on the square, which has a charming, old-fashioned feel, thanks to its cypress trees, church and Italian fountain.
+Here, you can catch up with the locals in the bars and tavernas.
+Nearby, there’s a working monastery and the remains of a Byzantine castle, and you don’t have to travel far to find picturesque olive groves and winding rural paths.

-Pastida is a quiet little village in northern Rhodes, a Greek island just off the coast of Turkey.
-Life revolves around the handful of tavernas that line the quaint village square.
-There aren’t any cars here so the narrow streets are just for pedestrians – plus you’re surrounded by olive groves and citrus trees all around the village.
-The pace of life here is always leisurely – but Kremasti’s major beach is just down the road.
+Pastida is a quiet little village in northern Rhodes.
+Life revolves around the handful of tavernas that line the village square.
+There aren’t any cars here, so the narrow streets are just for pedestrians – plus you’re surrounded by photo-ready olive groves and citrus trees.
+The pace of life here is always leisurely – but Kremasti’s buzzing beach is just down the road.

 Kiotari is a small, relaxed place on the southeast coast of Rhodes.
 It’s relatively new to the holiday scene but it’s a fast learner – so you’ll find seafront hotels and a growing portfolio of bars and restaurants, not to mention a very long beach.
 It’s handy for trips to Lindos, and Rhodes Town isn’t out of the question either.